aff3ct/streampu/docs/index.md

 `AFF3CT-core` is a DSEL for streaming applications written in C++.
 This documentation maily focuses on explaining the basic elements of the language from the **developer point of view**.
-The user documention is on going.
+The user documention is is currently underway.

 Here are the main features of `AFF3CT-core`: